WICG/attribution-reporting-api/EVENT.md

 }
 ```

-- `trigger_data`: optional coarse-grained data to identify the triggering
+- `trigger_data`: Optional.
+Coarse-grained data to identify the trigger.
-  event.
-The value will be limited to either 3 bits or 1 bit [depending on the
+  The value will be limited [depending on the
   attributed source type](#data-limits-and-noise).
+Defaults to 0.
-- `priority`: optional signed 64-bit integer representing the priority
+- `priority`: Optional.
+A signed 64-bit integer representing the priority
 of this trigger compared to other triggers for the same source.
+Defaults to 0.
-- `deduplication_key`: optional unsigned 64-bit integer which will be used to
+- `deduplication_key`: Optional.
+An unsigned 64-bit integer that will be used to
-deduplicate multiple triggers which contain the same `deduplication_key` for a
+deduplicate multiple triggers that contain the same `deduplication_key` for a
 single source.
+Defaults to no deduplication.

 When this header is received, the browser will schedule an attribution report as
 detailed in [Trigger attribution algorithm](#trigger-attribution-algorithm).